 (2) A Repurchase Right gives the Company an “option” to buy shares back from the shareholder under certain circumstances (typically upon leaving the Company).
 The Company does not have to exercise this right, and it must repurchase the shares from the shareholder (usually for the initial price paid).
 Failure to take these actions results in the shareholder keeping the stock that was subject to repurchase.
 With options subject to vesting the Company does not have to take any action on the unvested portion of the option grant if an employee leaves or is fired.
 These options revert to the Company automatically.

-With Stock Option Vesting, if you leave during the vesting period you forfeit the unvested portion of your option grant.
-With a Repurchase Right, if you leave during the repurchase period you do not immediately forfeit the shares still subject to repurchase.
-The Company must elect to repurchase these shares and pay you for them.
-Usually the amount paid is equal to the original purchase price, but there are situations where the repurchase price is tied to the current value of the shares.
+There are situations where the repurchase price is tied to the current value of the shares.
 Given that it requires a Company to come out-of-pocket to repurchase the shares, there are scenarios where the Company will elect not to repurchase.
 Many Repurchase Rights provide the right to repurchase to multiple parties in a waterfall structure.
 Usually the Company has the Right of First Refusal to repurchase the shares, but if it declines, this right will often then shift to investors in the Company with the right shared between them.
 If none of the parties who have a right to repurchase elect to do so within a pre-defined period of time, the shareholder will retain the shares.

 We have seen situations where the Company and investors allowed a Repurchase Right to expire even when the business was doing well.
-Two examples of this include one where a Founder who was asked to step out of the CEO role and agreed with the new CEO that it made sense for them to depart the business, which they did amicably, and another case where the executive’s spouse had health issues and he wanted to spend more time with her so resigned from the Company with about six months left on the Repurchase Right clock but the Company decided it was appropriate to allow the right to expire.
+Two examples of this include one where a Founder who was asked to step out of the CEO role and agreed with the new CEO that it made sense for them to depart the business, which they did amicably, and another case where the executive’s spouse had health issues and she wanted to spend more time with him so resigned from the Company with about six months left on the Repurchase Right clock but the Company decided it was appropriate to allow the right to expire.

 The decision on whether to exercise the Repurchase Right is usually made by the Board of Directors, although the process maybe defined in a voting agreement which could provide for a different process to decide this matter.
 There are several potential conflicts of interest with the Board to consider.
 First, the departing shareholder might have a board seat and would clearly be an “interested party” when it comes to the Repurchase Right.
 Second, if Investors have a secondary right to repurchase, they might want the Company to waive its right so they can exercise their own repurchase rights.
 Legal counsel can help structure the repurchase terms to minimize these conflicts.